 What soil pH and moisture does it need?

 The Calendar of Color section of this website gives the average landscape size of many trees, shrubs, vines and perennials.
 It also gives information on sun and moisture requirements.
-A partial list of plants that need acid or neutral soil can be found in the webpage Improving Soil under Soil pH or Acidity.
+A list of garden plants and their preferred soil pH can be found at the webpage Preferred Soil pH.

 The plants on either side of the landscape should be balanced, that is roughly an equal amount of greenery on either side of the viewpoint.
 A formal design is always balanced because the plants are mirrored.
 An informal design is balanced by using different plants to produce about the same amount of greenery.